 The need for diligent and well thought out estate planning documentation is amplified in the circumstances of a blended family.

-Catherine Henry Lawyers recommend the involvement of a specialist solicitor from our Wills and Estate practice, like Larissa Howard or Monique Smiles, to ensure that your power of attorney is used as you intend.
+Catherine Henry Lawyers recommend the involvement of a specialist solicitor from our Wills and Estate practice to ensure that your power of attorney is used as you intend.
 Call them today on 4929 3995.

 For further information, read Empowering Powers of Attorney – ways of reducing the risk of financial abuse.